hyperledger/fabric/docs/source/smartcontract/smartcontract.md

 ## Intercommunication

-Smart Contracts are able to call to other smart contracts both within the same channel and across different channels.
+A Smart Contract can call other smart contracts both within the same channel and across different channels.
 It this way, they can read and write world state data to which they would not otherwise have access due to smart contract namespaces.